futurice/vor/vor-arduino/README.md

 # Vör Sensor and Actuator Resources

 ## Description
-- Microcontroller reads sensor data
+This part of the Vör project provides simple to use classes that wrap the handling of different sensors and actuators on Arduino based microcontrollers.
+This library uses some other external libraries to ease the use of [HTTP clients](https://github.com/amcewen/HttpClient), WebSocket clients (planned), [JSON messages](https://github.com/bblanchon/ArduinoJson) (planned) and [protothreads](https://github.com/ivanseidel/ArduinoThread) (or [this](http://dunkels.com/adam/pt/) or [this](http://playground.arduino.cc/Code/TimedAction), planned).

-- Microcontroller processes the sensor data
+The microcontrollers:
-- Microcontroller sends the processed data to server with HTTP POST in JSON format
+- read raw sensor data, processes it and sends the processed data as a JSON formatted message to a server
-- Microcontrollers have either (wired) Ethernet (room) or Wi-Fi (toilet) connectivity
+- have either (wired) Ethernet (room) or Wi-Fi (bathroom) connectivity
-- Microcontrollers are powered from the grid or with PoE (Power over Ethernet)
+- are powered mainly from the grid thus they require a stable power supply

 ## Microcontrollers

-Current work is mostly focused on the Yun Mini
+Current work is mostly focused on the Arduino Yun Mini board.
+Other boards we are testing include:

 - [Arduino Mega2560](http://www.arduino.org/products/boards/4-arduino-boards/arduino-mega-2560)
 - [Arduino Leonardo](http://www.arduino.org/products/boards/4-arduino-boards/arduino-leonardo)